A local peer-to-peer marketplace

 All participants were able to complete both tasks quickly.
 Two people rated the flow as 4/5, and the other 7 rated it a 5/5.
 Overall users found it to be straightforward, easy, and intuitive.
 The organization and navigation patterns were familiar and easy to figure out.

-Key insights from hi-fi testing
+Key Insights from hi-fi testing

 Following expectations